inroutephp/inroute/README.md

 iio/inroute as a dependency to your composer.json.
 When installed through composer the phar binary is accessed via

-    vendor/bin/inroute.phar
+    vendor/bin/inroute

-Non-composer projects can can download inroute.phar directly and use it as described below.
+Non-composer projects can can build inroute.phar and use it as described below.

 If you are using php with the suhosin patch and want to use the phar archive you might need to set